Wife of Chiefs coach is looking to give some of his gear to someone special

 “They used to only do it for his long-sleeve stuff.
 Now they do it for all his short-sleeve clothing.
 We’re very grateful.
 But it also means at the end of the season when he brings all this stuff back we obviously can’t keep all of it because he gets new team-issued gear in just a month when he goes back to training camp, but I have all this really nice Chiefs gear.
 Some of it, he’s never worn or only worn once.
 And it’s all expensive, nice stuff that the team gets and we don’t have anybody to give it to.”

-Here is Carlie Ellett talking about the clothing and she showed off some of it.
+Carlie Ellett spoke about the clothing (and showed off some of it) in the video.
 If you have a need or know someone who could use it, you could reach out via TikTok.